bwagner77/docs-test/function/local-development.md

 ## Environment

-Develop functions locally in Visual Studio with Azure Functions Core Tools.
+Function are developed locally in Visual Studio using Azure Functions Core Tools.

-*Note: Some developers have reported issues when trying to run Functions in VS Code (as of 9/14/2022).*

 - Microsoft Windows
 - Visual Studio or VS Code